wnwlals13/wnwlals13/README.md

 ### Hi there, I'm Jimin 👋

+- 👯 From 2021 to 2023, I worked as a web developer at NETAND Compnay.
-- 🌱 I’m currently learning Java & Spring framework at KH Academy.
+- 🌱 In former days, I learned Java and Spring framework at KH Academy.
 - 😄 Now, I'm studying Javascript & React!

 <!--